OliviaWYQ/front-end-notes/Code Review.md

 ## How to Merge
 need the rebase and wait, when the dry run passes, select "Overide and Merge", only for the packages you have permission to merge

+## Put code with different versionset in separate cr